EndPointCorp/end-point-blog/2020/02/24/symfony-quickstart.html.md

 Using template engines instead of allowing the developers to use PHP as a template engine has the drawback of limiting the options, however, the exact reason they are used, especially by large teams is the exact same thing that we can outline as its drawback.
 Yes, it limits the options of the developers, but this way developers will not find it so easy and convenient to temporarily (?) implement their business logic as part of the view.

-If my opinion matters, I’m okay with using PHP as a template engine as long as we do not mix up the layers of the application and, by convention the view will remain “only” the view.
+I’m okay with using PHP as a template engine as long as we do not mix up the layers of the application and, by convention the view will remain “only” the view.
 I’m also okay with using template engines, even though it is less convenient to use when we need to do some experimenting and writing some code for a very short time, after which it is reverted.
 In that kind of experimental work one feels that enforcing this separation is unnecessary bureaucracy, but the gain is that we will not have to deal with views where lots of things are implemented which should not be there.
 So, this is a harmless form of bureaucracy, if such a thing exists.

 ## Summary

 Symfony is a Framework which provides us with a way to work in conformity with the MVC pattern.
 Models are Entity classes along with their Repository pair, representing database tables, while Doctrine watches over the whole process, unless one chooses not to use Doctrine.
 Views are templates that generate HTML, for which Twig is a convenient tool, but one can use Symfony without relying on the usage of Twig.
 Configuration can be written in YAML, XML or PHP.
-PHP dependencies are handled by Composer, client-side dependencies are handled by Yarn.
+PHP dependencies are handled by Composer, client-side dependencies can be handled by Yarn.
 Symfony has its own console that can be used to run different commands.

 All in all, there are lots of features which Symfony offers, so using Symfony is definitely an option to consider when planning a project, but if someone just starts to work using Symfony, then the initial period might be more difficult.
 This article aims to reduce this difficulty.